lambdageek/sealsharp/README.md

 ## Introduction

 Sealsharp is a user-friendly API for SEAL.
 Computations are represented using C# LINQ Expressions to form an abstract syntax tree.
-Sealsharp analyzes and compiles this expression tree using C# bindings to the underlying SEAL library.
+Sealsharp then analyzes and compiles this expression tree using C# bindings to the underlying SEAL library.

 More info about SEAL:

 Team -  https://www.microsoft.com/en-us/research/project/homomorphic-encryption/

 Github - https://github.com/Microsoft/SEAL/tree/aa7bf57aa11a91d9ca8712816550ae68793add99

 ## Example